patrickpissurno/sqlutils/docs/transformer.md

 full-fledged ORMs do, and **this is not an ORM**.

 The primary use case is applications where structured query results are desired, but having a bunch of class definitions and such is not.
-With this all you gotta do is follow the API to specify what the result should look like and rest assured it'll do that for you.
+With this, all you gotta do is follow the API to specify what the result should look like, and rest assured it'll do that for you.
 No model classes.
 No ORM anything.
 Just magic.

 It is important to note that the schema of the database is not taken into consideration.